christophhart/hise_documentation/scripting/scripting-api/filesystem/Readme.md

 modified: 17.07.2020
 ---

-This API class can be used for File I/O and create [`File`](/scripting/scripting-api/file) objects that can be used to access files.
+The `FileSystem` API class can be used for File I/O and to create [`File`](/scripting/scripting-api/file) objects that can be used to access files.

 ### Special Locations